irony/pureact/README.md

     export default App;

-## A lightweight redux-compatible store is also included:
+## A lightweight redux-compatible store is also included

-    import { createStore } from 'pureact';
+    import Pureact, { createStore } from 'pureact'

     const reducer = (state, action) => ({
       ...state,